 - Salt and pepper to taste

 I love buying half a ham throughout the year though because we can get at least a weeks worth of meals out of it like our loaded baked potato soup we cooked this year, which makes it really cheap!
+I’d use my 6 qt. crockpot with a locking lid which is great especially if you’re taking this to a potluck.

-Slice carrots, celery and onions.
+I have exact ingredients in the printable recipe card below but here are quick step by step directions: Slice carrots, celery and onions.
 The larger the pieces the more firm they will stay.
 If they’re sliced too thin they will disintegrate.

-Dump your uncooked split peas, broth, vegetables into your Crockpot.
+- Dump your uncooked split peas, broth, vegetables into your Crockpot.
 Season with a bit of salt and pepper.
 Then add your ham hock to the center of the pot, or stir in already diced pieces.

-Cover and cook soup on low heat for 8 hours cooking time until peas are tender.
+- Cover and cook soup on low heat for 8 hours cooking time until peas are tender.
 I do not recommend 4-6 hours on high as low and slow is the way to go for a perfect consistency.

-If a ham bone is used, remove ham hock and use a knife to remove meat from outside.
+- If a ham bone is used, remove ham hock and use a knife to remove meat from outside.
 Dice and add into soup, discard bone.
-Use ladle to serve in bowls.
-If you added bay leaves, remove and discard too.

 If you like these easy soup recipes you’ll love these as well.
 Our Crockpot Italian wedding soup recipe is probably top on our list of favorites too.
+You can use frozen meatballs if you like but I do have instructions on how to make your own with raw sausage links.

-- Chicken soup in the crockpot is always a win when you feel under the weather or it’s rainy outside.
+- Chicken soup in the Crockpot is always a win when you feel under the weather or it’s rainy outside.

 - Leftover ham bean soup goes without saying is the perfect day after Easter meal.
 Comfort food at it’s finest.